-Aspect schools
+Aspect schools provide

-provide specialised evidence-informed programs for children aged 4 to 17 on the autism spectrum, who require an autism specific program.
+specialised evidence-informed programs for children aged 4 to 17 on the autism spectrum.

-The primary focus of the schools is to equip students with the skills to become as independent as possible and enable them to transition into more inclusive settings.
+The primary focus of our schools is to equip students with skills to become as independent as possible and transition into more inclusive settings.
 This is achieved through the application of the Aspect Comprehensive Approach.
 At the centre of the approach is the Autism Initiatives' (UK) Five Point Star to support autism-specific person-centred planning and respectful and positive relationships between the educator and student.
-It also focuses on the following elements: Individual Planning; Family & Community Engagement; Learning & Participation;

-Positive Behaviour Support; Structured Supports; Transition & Inclusion; Specialist Collaboration; and Heath & Wellbeing.
+It includes Individual Planning; Family & Community Engagement; Learning & Participation; Positive Behaviour Support; Structured Supports; Transition & Inclusion; Specialist Collaboration; and Heath & Wellbeing.